Drag Queen Makeup 101

 Blend the Extra Mile.

-As you can see from the many steps in this drag queen makeup 101 tutorial, the list of drag queen makeup essentials is filled with many powders and liquids applied in layer after layer.
+As you can see from the many drag makeup steps, the list of drag queen makeup essentials is filled with many powders and liquids applied in layer after layer.
 Although drag makeup is far from natural, blending everything together will help the makeup look more flattering and realistic.
 So, put your brushes and sponges to work!
 While blending, make sure there aren’t bare areas of your skin.
 The neck is an often-forgotten location, so be sure you blend down it.

 Be Cautious with Glitters.

 Glitter is very high on the list of drag queen makeup essentials.
 Drag is all about glitter and glam.
 But using glitter has its risks.
 Whether it’s going on your eyes, or you’re using a loose highlighter on your face, you should be extra careful.
 Glitter goes everywhere, and it dries down fast.
 So if you’re trying to add glitter to your drag queen eye makeup and some falls on your cheeks, it’ll be hard to get it off.
 Move slowly but efficiently to combat this problem.
 You can also use a shield of some sort to keep fallout from ruining your look.

 Winging out your eyeliner might be your most frustrating part of drag queen makeup.
 But there are definitely hacks to make it easier to get that crisp straight line.
 Try using cosmetic tape or even scotch tape.
 Just add a piece at an angled line to both your eyes.
 This will give you a stencil for drawing on your eyeliner.
 There are also eyeliner stamps and stencils to try.